jakellg/vlr-scraper/README.md

 VLR_Stats_Scraper.py "https://www.vlr.gg/player/matches/729/zellsis" 15
 ```

-This will scan through all the matches at Champions 2024, and producea document  "valorant-champions-2024.csv":
+This will scan through all the matches at Champions 2024, and produces document  "valorant-champions-2024.csv":
 ```{python}
 VLR_Stats_Scraper.py "https://www.vlr.gg/event/matches/2097/valorant-champions-2024/?series_id=all"
 ```

-This program contains a list of all Franchised Valorant events, goes through all of them and cretes a file "final_stats.csv" (included in this repository):
+This program contains a list of all Franchised Valorant events, goes through all of them and creates a file "final_stats.csv" (included in this repository):
 ```{python}
 VLR_Scraper_Merger.py
 ```